 The Canadian International School (CIS), located in Singapore, encompasses two campuses and serves around 3,000 students.
 One of the most diverse and academically rigorous institutions in Singapore, CIS is an International Baccalaureate school.

 As a growing institution, CIS needed to address redundancies in its app suite, as well as streamline processes across multiple systems.
 To do so, it needed an integration platform that would unlock data housed in app silos and reduce manual work for its staff.
+With Workato, CIS can:

 Working with Data Silos Across Many Legacy Apps